-As a result of corporate restructurings in previous years, the Company vacated a portion of its facility and has subleased space to third parties under three separate sublease agreements, which all expire December 31, 2021.
-Income is recognized on a straight-line basis over the term of the sublease.
+As a result of corporate restructurings in previous years, the Company vacated a portion of its facility and has subleased the space to third parties under three separate sublease agreements, which all expired on December 31, 2021.
+Prior to the expiration of the sublease agreements, the Company as a sublessor was leasing approximately 16,600 square feet of space to third parties.